Village Wooing: Characters

-Plot
+Synopsis

 First conversation: On a cruise liner, A, an aesthetic young man, is writing.
 Z, a young woman, appears and tries to engage him in conversation, which he resists.
 He explains that he is writing about the cruise for the "Marco Polo Series of Chatty Guide Books".
 Z asks whether she will be included in his account of it, and replies that she will.
 She says she is thrilled, but must now give an account of herself, explaining that her father was a man of letters, as he was a postman.

 Second conversation: In a village shop, A enters.
 He is served by Z, but does not recognise her.
 He gets into a conversation with her, and talks about having met a persistent woman on a cruise.
 Z asks him to tell her more about this woman.
 She eventually persuades him to buy the shop.

 Third conversation: In the village shop again, A is now the owner of the shop, and is working on writing a checklist of reasons for staying there.
 Z argues with him about whether he is a shopkeeper or a poet.
 Eventually the pair decide they ought to be married.
 Z phones the church to make the arrangements.
 The play ends as she is about to tell the church their names.